zealtv/notebook/NEXTECH QC3868/index.md

 Tuya Smart turns out to be better suited to home automation than camera configuration.

-Camera presented open network on reboot and iOS connected succesfully.
+Camera presented open network on reboot and iOS connected successfully.
 Network information reports router @ **192.168.66.1**
 Phone has been given  **192.168.66.100**
 Subnet mask is 255.255.255.0